 - 7. Fill in the CARRY_LOOKAHEAD architecture in adder.vhd with a generic behavioral description of a carry-lookahead adder (i.e., it must support any possible width).
 Skeleton code has been provided to get you started.
 See 5.4 in your text book for clues. - 8.
 Use the provided test bench to test all three architectures.
 Notice that the test bench assigns a particular architecture to each adder instance using a configuration statement.
 The same test bench will be used for grading.
-When you simulate in ModelSim, make sure you select the configuration tb_config and not the entity adder_tb.
+When you simulate in ModelSim, make sure you select the configuration to configuration to the entity adder to.